 Total: 68-72 semester hours

 Note: Students are encouraged to consult with an advisor during their freshman year.

 Structure of the atmosphere; radiation and global warming; forces causing the wind; moisture, stability, and clouds; thunderstorms and tornadoes; hurricanes and extratropical cyclones.
-This course is approved for offering in a distance learning format.
-(University Program Group II-B)
+Satisfies University Program Group II laboratory requirement.
+This course may be offered in an online or hybrid delivery format.
+Quantitative Reasoning.
+(University Program Group II-B: Quantitative and Mathematical Sciences)

 Atmospheric Radiation and Thermodynamics

 Properties of radiation and radiative transfer in the atmosphere.
 Thermodynamic properties of dry and moist air.
 Atmospheric stability.
 Theory and applications of thermodynamic diagrams.
 Prerequisites: MET 240 with a grade of C- or better; MTH 133.
 Pre/Co-requisite: PHY 145.

 Principles of remote sensing of the atmosphere using meteorological radar and satellites.
 Prerequisite: MET 310 with a grade of C- or better.